Introduction to Optipred Eye Drops 5ml

 How Does Optipred Eye Drops 5 Works?

-Optipred Eye Drops contain Prednisolone, a corticosteroid that reduces inflammation in the eyes.
+Optipred Eye Drops contain Difluprednate, a corticosteroid that reduces inflammation in the eyes.
 It works by blocking the release of substances that cause swelling, redness, and irritation, helping to relieve symptoms of eye conditions like conjunctivitis, uveitis, and post-surgical inflammation.

 When applied directly to the eye, the medication quickly soothes irritation and prevents further damage from excessive immune responses.
 However, it does not treat bacterial or viral infections and should be used only under medical supervision.